17 questions about church vocations

 A priest is ordained for a distinctive role as a minister of the sacraments.
 He celebrates the Eucharist and witnesses marriages, baptizes babies and adults, and brings God’s healing presence to people through the sacraments of Penance and Anointing of the Sick.
 He is involved in a variety of other works as well—most often parish-related—but sacramental life is his special ministry.

 6. What’s the difference between a sister and a nun?

-7. How are religious orders different from one another?
+7. How are religious communities different from one another?

-Each religious order or congregation has a charism—a gift given for the service of the church.
+Each religious institute has a charism—a gift given for the service of the church.
 Their charism may be to teach, pray, or heal, for example.
 It helps them accomplish the community’s mission and focus their ministries.

 Religious communities formed to meet specific needs of the times, whether it be to serve the sick during the Plague, educate children in frontier territories, or pray for the conversion of hardened hearts.
 New communities continue to be formed today in response to God calling men and women to particular forms of spirituality, community, and mission.

 8. How long does it take to become a priest?

 Generally it takes four years of college, followed by five to six more years of seminary study.
 A seminary is a college or university run by a Catholic diocese or religious community for educating and preparing men to be diocesan or religious priests, respectively.